Skill-Based Few-Shot Selection for In-Context Learning: Experimental Setup

 \subsection{Tasks}

-We evaluate on four challenging cross-domain semantic parsing tasks.
-Due to the cross-domain property, the model can not easily solve these tasks by copying from some similar examples.
+We evaluate on five challenging cross-domain semantic parsing datasets.
+Due to the cross-domain property, the model can not easily solve these tasks by just copying some similar surface features from the provided in-context examples.

 \textbf{Spider}~\citep{yu2018spider} is a large-scale text-to-SQL dataset.
 It contains a train set with 7,000 examples and a dev set with 1,034 examples.
 Moreover, the train set and dev set do not share any database.
-We take the train set of Spider as the example bank, and evaluate selection methods on the dev set.
+We take the train set of Spider as the example bank, and evaluate on the dev set.

 \textbf{Dr. Spider}~\citep{chang2023drspider} is a diagnostic evaluation benchmark constructed based on Spider.
 It contains 15,269 examples which can be divided into 3 sub-tasks, according to the type of designed perturbations: database perturbations (DB), natural language question perturbations (NLQ), and SQL query perturbations (SQL).
-For testing on Dr. Spider, we take the train set of Spider as the example bank, since Dr. Spider is purely an evaluation benchmark.
+We take the train set of Spider as the example bank, since Dr. Spider is purely an evaluation benchmark.

 \textbf{KaggleDBQA}~\citep{lee2021kaggledbqa} (KDBQA) is a small while complex dataset towards realistic evaluation of text-to-SQL semantic parsers.
 It contains 8 real Web databases with original formatting and 275 unrestricted questions.
 Since ther is not much data in KDBQA, we take it as a pure test set and use the train set of Spider as the example bank.